64kramsystem/personal_notes/rust.md

 ### Hash maps

 The default hashing function is cryptographically secure!!.
-For faster versions, must use a crate.
+For faster versions, must use a crate (common one: `fxhash`).

 WATCH OUT!
 In order to avoid BCK headaches when getting and setting in the same scope/function, use the [Entry API](https://stackoverflow.com/a/28512504/210029) (see below).